Mahir-Islam/Mahir-Islam.github.io/jason_guide_2.md

 ## What is BDI

 Belief-Desire-Intention, or BDI is a language to model computer agents.
 It is a logical system, which uses symbols.
-In this context of intelligent agents, a symbol is represented as such:
+In this context of intelligent agents, a symbol is a way to represent any relationship between objects, represented as such:

 ```prolog
 predicate(object_1 ... object_n)
 ```

+This may sound very abstract.
+The "predicate" is the relationship that is being checked for, and the objects are that which are being checked for such relationship.
+For example: `inside(house, chair)` could be used to be interpreted as "the chair is inside the house".
+It is also not necessary that a symbol contains more than one object.
+For example: `prime(47)` could be interpreted as "47 is prime" (which is true).

 ### Issues